 The younger the child, the less I expect.
 If they only learn that the piano is a fun place to be, you've had a major victory as a teacher!

 Kindergarten kids are very ready for games of any kind, and begin to have the skills necessary to put several hand movements together into a group of movements.
-Click on games below to see some of the games that children of this age will enjoy.
+Click on games or see below to see some of the piano games that children of this age will enjoy.

 Children of this age still are most comfortable with numbers, but will tolerate more games preparing the way for reading sheet music.